HomeLatest NewsStartupsVutto raises $7 million in Series A funding led by RTP Global

 Register Now →

-India is the world’s largest two-wheeler market, with close to 55 percent of households owning a vehicle, according to estimates.
+India is the world’s largest two-wheeler market, with close to 55 percent of households owning a vehicle, according to industry estimates.
 Annual sales include 15–20 million new units and nearly 10 million used two-wheelers.
 The pre-owned segment remains fragmented, with buyers and sellers often navigating a lack of transparency and limited standardisation.

 Vutto said vehicles listed on its platform typically sell within 12 days, supported by its in-house refurbishment processes and financing options.
 The company also works with banks and financial institutions to create resale channels for repossessed vehicles.